RimpleDabas/belly-button-challenge/README.md

 ## Scripts

-- [app.js](https://github.com/RimpleDabas/belly-button-challenge/blob/main/static/js/app.js) is the script used for the creation of dashboard
+- [app.js](https://github.com/RimpleDabas/belly-button-challenge/blob/main/static/js/app.js) is the script used for the creation of dashboard.
+Gauge chart has been created by using two variations.
+Uncomment to use the type needed for the plotting purpose.

 - [index.html](https://github.com/RimpleDabas/belly-button-challenge/blob/main/index.html) is the respective html file for the visualization.